Migration from PostgreSQL database to Microsoft SQL Server

 3. All the client protocols must be enabled.

-4. MS SQL Server access is delegated to a user with sysadmin and db_owner permissions at the server and database levels respectively.
+4. Microsoft SQL Server access is delegated to a user with sysadmin and db_owner permissions at the server and database levels respectively.

 Refer to Appendix A for configuring prerequisites 1, 2, and 3.
 Refer Appendix B for configuring prerequisite 4.

-Migrating data from Exchange Reporter Plus’ PostgreSQL database to MS SQL consists of the following steps:
+Migrating data from Exchange Reporter Plus’ PostgreSQL database to Microsoft SQL consists of the following steps:

 1. Backing up the Exchange Reporter Plus database